We’re in Ciro Biondi’s truck, climbing a vertiginous rocky path in his Cisterna Fuori vineyard in the foothills of Mount Etna.

 Vini Biondi featured in BBC TV’s “Sicily Unpacked”.
 You can read Stephanie’s account here.

-3 Responses to “Biondi Ambition for Etna Wines”
+3 thoughts on “Biondi Ambition for Etna Wines”